benko/ocp4-lab-deployment/README.md

 That being said, do not neglect to have a look at the other var files - you may need to change bits and pieces here and there.

+### A Quirk!

+At any rate, regardless of what kind of network model you decide to use, it is your responsibility to make sure all the VMs resolve correctly, which becomes particularly important from the point where services VM is up and running.

+You have two general options:

+ - add every single host to /etc/hosts (this will do for installation)
+ - establish a vpn tunnel to services and use its DNS server

+Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you, but there is this critical moment *after* the services VM is already configured, where you have to actually remember to start up a VPN client and configure it correctly.

+More on either of that below.

 ### Virtualization Host Configuration

 This can go in any direction, really.
 Some basics: